petermr/tigr2ess/installation/INSTALLATION.md

 # Software Installation

 For Day 06 of our workshop, you need to install `getpapers` and `ami`.

-## Step by Step Installation over UNIX, WINDOWS & macOSX
+Please click on the appropriate link below depending on your Operating system.

-- For UNIX, Click <a href=/installation/unix/INSTALLATION.md>Here</a>
+- For UNIX(Ubuntu), Click <a href=/installation/unix/INSTALLATION.md>Here</a>

 - For OSX, Click <a href=/installation/mac/INSTALLATION.md>Here </a>